Skip to content

 To enable monitoring of Percona XtraDB Cluster nodes in ProxySQL, create a user with USAGE privilege on any node in the cluster and configure the user in ProxySQL.

-The following example shows how to add a monitoring user on Node 2:
+The following example shows how to add a monitoring user on Node 2 if you are using the deprecated mysql_native_password authentication method:

 mysql> CREATE USER 'proxysql'@'%' IDENTIFIED WITH mysql_native_password BY 'ProxySQLPa55';